Conceiva/MezzmoKodiPlugin/README.txt

+v2.0.0.0b  New beta release

+-  Fixes Kodi DB clear on startup to only delete Mezzmo data in the KODI databse vs. deleting all data in prior versions.

 v2.0.0.0a  New beta release

--  Updated Kodi logging to a new format which will be required after June 30, 2020.
+-  Updated Kodi logging to a new format which will be required after June 30, 2020 for Kodi 19.
 -  Changed file extension change checking method to use pathnumber vs. parsing file extensions.
 Eliminated issue with false positives on change detection with Kodi 19 and improves addon performance.